cloud-solutions-studio/modern-cicd-anthos-demo/Anthos-Modern-CICD.md

 ## Disclaimer

-**Please ensure you create and select a new project in the next step to ensure this tutorial functions properly**
+**Please ensure you create and select a new project in the next step to ensure this tutorial functions properly.**

-Googlers: You should deploy the new project within the "untrusted/experimental-untrusted/experimental-gke" folder in the "google.com" org to avoid issues.
-You may need to accept the T&C [here](http://go/experimental-folder-access) to be granted access to this folder.
+*Googlers Only: You should deploy the new project within the "untrusted/experimental-untrusted/experimental-gke" folder in the "google.com" org to avoid issues.
+You may need to accept the T&C [here](http://go/experimental-folder-access) to be granted access to this folder.*

-Click Start to Begin
+Click **Start** to Begin.

 ## Project Selection
 <walkthrough-project-billing-setup></walkthrough-project-billing-setup>